 Northpoint College's policy of open enrollment allows prospective students to apply at any time.
 An application submitted too late for one semester will automatically be considered for the following semester.
-Prospective students who have questions may contact Abigail Krohn at abbyk@northpointgr.org.
+Prospective students who have questions may contact Kristen McElhenny at kmcelhenny@northpointcollege.edu.

 To apply as a full or part-time student, click on the admissions tab on our website: www.northpointcollege.edu.
 An application is considered to be complete when all items listed below have been received by the Office of Admissions.
 There is no application fee for admission to Northpoint as long as applicants submit all materials on time.
-An application fee of \$250.00 is applied to fall semester applicants who apply after September 1, 2023, and to spring semester applicants who apply after December 21, 2023.
+An application fee of \$250.00 is applied to fall semester applicants who apply after September 1, 2024, and to spring semester applicants who apply after December 21, 2024.
 The required application materials are as follows:

 - Online Application

 - Pastoral Reference

 - Educator or Employer Reference

 - Personal Essay (as required in application)

 - Official High School Transcript

 - SAT or ACT Score

 - Official College Transcript (if applicable)

 - Completed Health Certificate

 - Proof of Insurance

-- Immunization: Meningococcal Vaccination

-After all requested application forms have been completed and received, the Admissions Student Representative schedules a Personal Interview for the applicant with one or more of the Northpoint staff members at the Northpoint office.
+After all requested application forms have been completed and received, the Admissions Director schedules a student interview with one or more members of the Admissions Committee.
 A virtual interview may be conducted for students who live more than fifty miles from the Campus.
 Afterward, the Admissions Committee carefully reviews each application and sends notification of the Committee's decision to the applicant.
 When one is approved for admission, an acceptance packet will be sent to the student, informing him/her of arrival times, orientation, and registration.
 Students who accept their admission to Northpoint College will be asked to send a reservation deposit in order to confirm their plans to enroll.